 On April 14, cancer researchers and clinicians from all over the world, including many funded by or otherwise affiliated with the Cancer Research Institute (CRI), will convene at the American Association for Cancer Research Annual Meeting 2018 (AACR18) in Chicago to discuss the latest basic, translational, clinical, and prevention-focused advances against cancer.

-- UCLA’s Antoni Ribas, M.D., Ph.D., a leader of the CRI-SU2C Dream Team and a member of the CRI Clinical Accelerator Leadership, will be giving a main plenary talk on overcoming anti-PD-1 checkpoint immunotherapy resistance while another talk during the clinical trials plenary session will focus on work led by Ribas that evaluated an immunotherapy combination—anti-PD-1 checkpoint immunotherapy and a TLR9 agonist—in a phase 1b trial for patients with advanced melanoma.
+- UCLA’s Antoni Ribas, M.D., Ph.D., a leader of the CRI-SU2C Dream Team and a member of the CRI Clinical Accelerator Leadership, gives a main plenary talk on overcoming anti-PD-1 checkpoint immunotherapy resistance while another talk during the clinical trials plenary session will focus on work led by Ribas that evaluated an immunotherapy combination—anti-PD-1 checkpoint immunotherapy and a TLR9 agonist—in a phase 1b trial for patients with advanced melanoma.
 Dr. Ribas will also be receiving the sixth annual AACR-CRI Lloyd J. Old Award in Cancer Immunology at the conference.

-- Two minisymposium talks (here and here) will highlight work led by University of Pennsylvania’s Robert Vonderheide, M.D., D.Phil., a member of both the CRI Scientific Advisory Council and Clinical Accelerator Leadership.
+- Two minisymposium talks (here and here) highlights work led by University of Pennsylvania’s Robert Vonderheide, M.D., D.Phil., a member of both the CRI Scientific Advisory Council and Clinical Accelerator Leadership.
 Vonderheide is currently leading a CRI Clinical Accelerator trial testing a CD40-based combination immunotherapy in pancreatic cancer, and both talks will focus on how CD40-targeted immunotherapy can enhance checkpoint immunotherapy’s effectiveness.

-- A minisymposium talk entitled “Defined factors overcome T-cell exhaustion via abscopal effect,” will highlight work led by Memorial Sloan Kettering Cancer Center’s Jedd Wolchok, M.D., Ph.D., an associate director of the CRI Scientific Advisory Council, chair of the CRI Clinical Accelerator Advisory Committee, and leader of two CRI Clinical Accelerator trials.
+- A minisymposium talk entitled “Defined factors overcome T-cell exhaustion via abscopal effect,” highlights work led by Memorial Sloan Kettering Cancer Center’s Jedd Wolchok, M.D., Ph.D., an associate director of the CRI Scientific Advisory Council, chair of the CRI Clinical Accelerator Advisory Committee, and leader of two CRI Clinical Accelerator trials.

 For more on AACR18, follow hashtag #AACR18 for updates and be sure to follow our AACR blog coverage throughout the conference.